feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 export default Layout
 ```

-A couple of weeks of evening spare time (probably a couple of days of wall-clock time - bear in mind I'm teaching myself Javascript as I do this) - I finished the tutorial
+A couple of weeks of evening spare time (probably a couple of days of wall-clock time - bear in mind I'm teaching myself JavaScript as I do this) - I finished the tutorial
 and deployed my new blog.
 I was elated!
 Mission accomplished!

 ### The Plot Thickens